ImageMagick/Usage-Markdown/quantize/index.md

 ![==&gt;](../img_www/right.gif)
 [![\[IM Output\]](shadow_hlines2x2.gif)](shadow_hlines2x2.gif)

-As you can see the result is reasonably good, but we can do other things to improve the result.
+As you can see, the result is reasonably good, but we can do other things to improve it.

-By adjusting the threshold values in the map, we can change the boundary's, so it does not divide the color space into 3 equal areas...
+By adjusting the threshold values in the map, we can change the boundaries, so it does not divide the colorspace into 3 equal areas...

 [![\[IM Output\]](tmap_hlines2x2a.txt.gif)](tmap_hlines2x2a.txt)

 Note how I increased the divisor to '`10`', so as to divide the color levels into ten equal sections.
 I then changed the threshold settings so that the pattern starts at a 30% threshold at the transparent end (black), to 90% for fully opaque (white).
-And here is the results of changing the threshold map.
+And here are the results of changing the threshold map.

 ~~~
 convert gradient.png  -ordered-dither hlines2x2a  od_hlines2x2a.gif